 - Description of the project (800 word maximum).
 Describe the nature of the project, proposed speakers, target audience, publicity, volunteers and/or staff who will complete the project, and other relevant information.
 Please indicate if there are cosponsors and the timelines for planning and executing the project.
 Proposals should address links between the university and community.

 - Statement of qualifications and resume (resumes limited to 2 pages per person).
 Please describe your qualifications to carry out the project.
 Explain your experience in administering similar projects and your capacity to complete the project.
 University applicants should demonstrate departmental support for the project.

 - Project Budget and Amount Requested (Grant Request).
 Please include a budget for the project and the amount requested from the Wayne Morse Center.
 Please indicate other sources of support and any cosponsors.
 Be sure to include expenses for outreach and publicity.

 - Supporting Materials.
 Additional materials are NOT required.
 If you submit supporting materials, a maximum of two pages will be considered.
 Materials in excess of this limitation will not be considered or reviewed.

-Application submission: email a pdf of the completed packet to:
+Application submission: email the completed application packet as a single pdf to:

 Rebecca Flynn, Codirector, email@example.com